Where are D27 and D36?

 Thanks so much for the postcards, eagles!
 Fly high and stay fierce – winter is just around the corner and it might be cold and snowy this year!

-A thousand thanks to Brett Mandernack and the staff of Eagle Valley for sharing their maps, expertise, and data with us!
+A thousand thanks to Brett Mandernack and the staff of Eagle Valley for sharing their maps, expertise, and data with us, and to the Kohler company for supporting our bald eagle tracking program!
 To follow the travels of any of the eagles we’ve tracked, please visit our interactive maps at https://www.raptorresource.org/learning-tools/eagle-map/.